vismantic-ohtuprojekti/qualipy/docs/multiple_salient_regions.rst

 for each image as the weighted average of 3/4 of the biggest saliency values.
 Using this threshold, the image is binarized into solid regions.
 All regions and their sizes are calculated using OpenCV's contour detection.
-The actual prediction is constructed by dividing the sum of of the areas of all the regions by the area of the largest region and squaring the result.
+The actual prediction is constructed by dividing the sum of the areas of all the regions by the area of the largest region and squaring the result.
 This way if the saliency map contains some small independent areas, the whole image is not considered to have multiple salient regions.